5 Sydney film sites you didn't know you knew

-(CNN) — Sydney has been the (often unknown) site of many movie scenes before.
+(CNN) — Sydney has been the site of many movie scenes before.
+Often, movie-goers didn't even realize they were looking at one of the world's premiere destinations.
+So add this to your Aussie travel list: A retrospective tour of "Sydneywood's" big-budget makeovers:

 What would Keanu do?
 Head to Martin Place in Sydney, of course.